-Homosexual activity is not explicitly illegal in Mali, but may be considered 'contrary to accepted standards of behaviour', which is a criminal offence subject to a prison term of up to two years.
-See our
+Homosexual activity is not explicitly illegal in Mali, but may be considered 'contrary to accepted standards of behaviour', which is a criminal offence.
+More information:

 Written authorisation from the National Museum in Bamako is required for the purchase and/or removal of archaeological objects from Mali.